authorbeard/exhibitionist-cli-gem/exhibitionist/README.md

 To add a museum, you need to do a couple things (at least as of right now):

   1) Add your museum to the MUSEUMS constant array:
-      --URL for the main list of exhibitions
+      * URL for the main list of exhibitions
-      --the CSS for Nokogiri to sort through and select the bits of info you want (see the attr_accessors in lib/exhibitionist/museum.rb for guidance)
+      * the CSS for Nokogiri to sort through and select the bits of info you want (see the attr_accessors in lib/exhibitionist/museum.rb for guidance)
-      --the CSS for getting the exhibition's description from each exhibition's page
+      * the CSS for getting the exhibition's description from each exhibition's page
   2) The main scraper usually isn't good enough.
 This is where Scraper#parse comes in:
       --create a parse method that deals with whatever Nokogiri::HTML(open(URL)).css(CSS) returns.
 Name it appropriately.
       --Sometimes, you need to go even further.
 I just created a helper method to clean up the Guggenheim's listings: